LionelBirglen/HandheldForceGauge/README.md

 **Notes:**
 - local recording will overwrite the previous file if it exists, **rename your files if you want to keep them!**
 - power can be provided by a standard phone/laptop usb-c charger or a power bank for maximal portability.
 Careful though, certain power banks will shut down after a short while because not enough current is pulled.
 Use a powerbank capable of trickle charging.
+- values provided in the program are set for a 100kg load cell and need to be adjusted for your sensor and/or other load cell.

 ## Bill of Materials (BOM)